punchagan/expense-tracker/README.md

 - Edit merchant (counterparty) names from the UI, since data from Banks usually truncates names.

-  - Similar names from the same data source are automatically updated
+  - Similar names from the same data source are automatically updated, when the name ends with double asterisks `**`.
+If name doesn't end with `**`, only that transaction is updated.

 - Mark transactions as children of another transaction.
 Useful when splitting a bill after it's been paid, etc.